LoginRadius/engineering-portal/content/git-pull-force/index.md

 ---
-title: "Git Pull Force"
+title: "How to Perform a Git Force Pull"
 date: "2020-12-03"
 coverImage: "pull.png"
 author: "Abhimanyu Singh Rathore"
-tags: ["Git"]
+tags: ["git"]
-description: "How to Overwrite Local Changes With Git"
+description: "How to Overwrite Local Changes With Git Force Pull"
 ---

 It is fine when you and the rest of your team are working on different files.
-But sometimes, when you and your teammates simultaneously working on the same files.
-And that's where the problems arise.
+But sometimes, multiple people simultaneously work on the same files, and that's where the problems arise.

 Just a Note: `git pull = git fetch + git merge`